DataDog/datadog-agent/docs/agent/secrets.md

     password: "ENC[db_prod_password]"

     # The `ENC[]` handle must be the entire YAML value, which means that
-    # the following will NOT be detected as a secret handle:
+    # the following is NOT detected as a secret handle:
     password2: "db-ENC[prod_password]"
 ```